paolodelia99/Simple-node-chat-app/README.md

 The app is really simple, I have my "backend" in the app.js file, while the the logic of the front-end are in the public folder.

-This is the folder strucure:
+This is the folder structure:

 ```text
 .